tidyverse/readxl/README.md

 -   Loads datetimes into POSIXct columns.
 Both Windows (1900) and Mac (1904) date specifications are processed correctly.

 -   Blank rows that appear before the data are automatically dropped; embedded blank rows are not.
-User can exert more control of this with `skip`.
+User can exert more control with `range`, `skip`, and `n_max`.

 -   Column names and types are determined from the data in the sheet, by default, but user can also supply via `col_names` and `col_types`.